 The Outdoor Research Revolution is an excellent value and is the winner of our OutdoorGearLab Best Buy Award.
-The Revolution faced stiff competition, mainly from the Gordini GTX Storm Trooper II and the Burton Gore-Tex; both were marginally warmer, but the Revolution snagged the award for its superior dexterity, durability, and weather resistance.
+The Revolution faced stiff competition, mainly from the Gordini GTX Storm Trooper II, which is marginally warmer, but the Revolution snagged the award for its superior dexterity and weather resistance.
 With so much competition in the $60-80 price range, it's tough to buy a better all-around glove without shelling out more money.
 The Revolution features a durable leather palm and a surprising amount of insulation, especially for its price.
 The lining is a super soft, cozy fleece liner, which felt pleasant on cold days.
 The liner also helped warm up our hands quickly, and the gloves were easy to put on, even with wet hands.

 Outdoor Research Revolution Review